 Step 5: Prepare for the video shoot

-- Once you are confident about doing the actual video shoot, preparation for the BIG day starts.
+- Once you are confident about doing the actual video shoot for your video case study, preparation for the BIG day starts.

 - We had to do ours twice – so our costs for hiring equipment and videographer doubled instantly.
 You want to avoid that if you can.